-(i) Wholesale sales of plantation Christmas trees by farmers are exempt from B&O tax.
+(i) Gross income from wholesale sales of plantation Christmas trees by farmers is exempt from B&O tax.
 RCW 82.04.330

 .
-Retail sales of plantation Christmas trees by farmers are subject to the retailing B&O and retail sales taxes.
-See also WAC 458-20-210
+Gross income from retail sales of plantation Christmas trees by farmers is subject to the retailing B&O tax and to retail sales tax.
+For information on sales of agricultural products by farmers see WAC 458-20-210

 (ii) Farmers growing or producing plantation Christmas trees may purchase seeds, seedlings, fertilizer, and spray materials at wholesale.
 RCW 82.04.050

-(iii) Persons performing cultivation or harvesting services for farmers are generally subject to the service and other activities B&O tax upon the gross income from those services.
-See also WAC 458-20-209
+(iii) Persons performing cultivation or harvesting services for farmers are generally subject to the service and other activities B&O tax on the gross income from those services.
+See WAC 458-20-209

-(Farming for hire and horticultural services performed for farmers).
+for information on farming for hire and horticultural services performed for farmers.

 (b) Other Christmas tree operations.

 Persons who either directly or by contracting with others for the necessary labor or mechanical services fell, cut, or take Christmas trees other than plantation Christmas trees are extractors.
 RCW 82.04.100